scikit-learn-contrib/hdbscan/docs/faq.rst

 This is possible via the function ``approximate_predict``.
 Note that you either need to set ``prediction_data=True`` on initialization of your clusterer object, or run the ``generate_prediction_data`` method after fitting.
-With that done you can run :ref:`approximate_predict` with the model and any new data points you wish to predict.
+With that done you can run :func:`approximate_predict` with the model and any new data points you wish to predict.
 Note that this differs from re-running HDBSCAN with the new points added since no new clusters will be considered -- instead the new points will be labelled according to the